 We accrue our obligations under employee benefit plans and the related costs, net of plan assets.
 The cost of pensions and other post-employment benefits earned by employees is actuarially determined using the projected benefit method prorated on service, and management's best estimate of expected plan investment performance, salary escalation, compensation levels at time of retirement, retirement ages, the discount rate used in measuring the liability and expected healthcare costs.
 Actual results could differ materially from the estimates originally made by management.
 Changes in these assumptions could impact future pension expense and pension funding.
 For the purpose of calculating the expected return on plan assets, we value assets at fair value.
 We amortize past service costs arising from plan amendments on a straight-line basis over the average remaining service period of employees active at the date of amendment.
-We amortize actuarial gains or losses exceeding 10% of a plan's accumulated benefit obligations or the fair market value of the plan assets at the beginning of the year, over the average remaining service period of active employees are no longer active, in which we amortize over the average remaining life of the former employees.
+We amortize actuarial gains or losses exceeding 10% of a plan's accumulated benefit obligations or the fair market value of the plan assets at the beginning of the year, over the average remaining service period of active employees, except for plans where all, or almost all, of the employees are no longer active, in which we amortize over the average remaining life of the former employees.
 We measure plan assets and the accrued benefit obligations at December 31.
 The average amortization period of the pension plans is 27 years for 2008 and 2009.
 The average remaining service period of active employees covered by the other post-employment benefits plans is 19 years for 2008 and 2009.
 Curtailment gains or losses may arise from significant changes to a plan.
-We offset curtailment gains against unrecognized losses and record any excess gains when the curtailment occurs and all curtailment losses in the period in which it is probable that a curtailment will occur.
-Settlement gains or losses may arise from transactions in which we substantially discharge or settle all or part of our accrued benefit obligation thereby substantially eliminating the risks associat settlement.
+We offset curtailment gains against unrecognized losses and record any excess gains when the curtailment occurs and all curtailment losses in the period in part of our accrued benefit obligation thereby substantially eliminating the risks associated with the accrued benefit obligation and the assets used to effect the settlement.
 We recognize settlement gains or losses through operations in the period in which the settlement occurs.
 When the restructuring of a benefit plan gives rise to both a curtailment and a settlement, the curtailment is accounted for prior to the settlement.
 We record pension assets as other long-term assets and pension liabilities as accrued pension and post-employment benefits.

-(1) Deferred financing costs:
+(l) Deferred financing costs: